Songtech-0912/songtech-0912.github.io/content/wave-equation.md

 \frac{\partial^2 u}{\partial t^2} - c^2 \frac{\partial^2 u}{\partial x^2} = 0
 {% end %}

-Unlike many partial differential equations, it is actually solvable.
+Unlike many partial differential equations, the wave equation is actually solvable, and as such it not only carries significant physical importance, but also serves as a useful demonstration of the methods of solving PDEs.

 First, notice that the equation is **linear**.
 That means all the terms of $u(x, t)$ and its derivatives are at most, scaled by a constant, and added (or subtracted) together.
 This is a powerful fact, because that means any two solutions can be added (or subtracted) together and scaled by constants to form a new solution that satisfies the equation: